SaiSabaresh1673/SaiSabaresh1673/README.md

 - 👋 Hi, I’m @SaiSabaresh1673
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Web development and c++ with DSA
+- 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...